JoaoLaimer/JoaoNotes/03 - Operating Systems/03 - Memory Management/File Systems.md

 Continuous allocation can be used efficiently with single write files (won't grow in size).

+It's used the First-Fit, Worst-Fit and Best-Fit strategies to choose where to allocated.

+This causes fragmentation on freed spaces, which can become a big problem, because, even though the disk has free spaces, their sizes are so small it can allocate a file.

 ### Linked Allocation
 Each file is kept like a linked list of blocks on disk.
 The first word of each block is used like a pointer to the next block, the rest of the block is used for data.